-H. Major Contributions
+I. Major Contributions

 List (up to) five of the candidate's most significant contributions to the social sciences.
-Please provide a short, one to two sentence summary of each contribution (character limit: 500).
+Please provide a short, one to two sentence summary of each contribution (Character limit: 500).

-I. Publications
+J. Publications

 Detail (up to) ten of the nominee's best and most influential publications.
-This can include journal articles, books, reports, or other published papers, etc. For each publication please include all authors (in the order listed on the publication).
-The citation rates of journal articles and the percentage contribution the candidate believes they have made to all listed publications must be included.
+This can include journal articles, books, reports, or other published papers, etc. For each publication, please include all authors (in the order listed on the publication), and a short paragraph describing the nominee's contribution to the publication and the reason for its inclusion in the top ten list.
+(Limit: 1500 characters including spaces per publication)

+The citation rates of journal articles and where possible the percentage contribution the candidate believes they have made to all listed publications should be included.